 Why?
 Because there is no single prescription that fits everyone’s needs.

-When considering your job costing system, here are some facets that impact the type of system you’ll want to create:
+When considering your software customization, here are some facets that impact the type of system you’ll want to create:

-1. What types of projects do you perform and want to track?
+1. What types of construction projects do you perform and want to track?

 2. What is the size of your company?